MikePohatu/Birdsnest-Explorer/documentation/install/managed.md

 Save these credentials in a secure location

-The BirdsNest Scanners and BirdsNest Console install actions will run through without any user input
+The Birdsnest Explorer Scanners and Console install actions will run through without any user input

 ---
 ### Post Install